smpnet74/devcontainer/README.md

 # Scott's AI World DevContainer

 A fully-featured development container pre-configured with Pixi and Starship, two of my favorite tools.
-Additional the devcontainer downloads the latest release of ./aimenu, a CLI tool I created to install AI tools, development utilities, and convenient shell binaries to enhance your development experience with AI-assisted coding.
+Additionally, the devcontainer downloads the latest release of ./aimenu, a CLI tool I created to install AI tools, development utilities, and convenient shell binaries to enhance your development experience with AI-assisted coding.

 ## Getting Started